tomxue/ReSampler/GroupDelayCorrection/delayCorrection.md

 A natural consequence of using a linear-phase Finite Impulse Response (FIR) lowpass filter for antialiasing during the resampling process is that a time delay is introduced due to the filter's constant group delay across all frequencies.

+In practice, this delay is small (of the order of 1 or 2 milliseconds).

 The actual delay (in samples) is given by the following formula:

 ![Group Delay Formula](./DelayFormula-LinPhaseResampSm.PNG)